Hanging lake trail in Colorado is one of our family’s favorite hikes in all seasons.

 One more note about getting there is that this hike is incredibly popular in the summer.
 The reservations fill up quickly and you may not be able to get a permit last minute.

 ~Local tip ~ If you do find yourself in this situation – Grizzly Creek is a beautiful hike at the next exit 121 off of I-70 or you can walk the paved trail along the Colorado River from No Name exit 119.
 Grizzly Creek hike is particularly kid and dog-friendly – unlike Hanging Lake trail.

 Hanging Lake is a National Natural Landmark and is a very sensitive ecosystem.

-This area is very popular with over 100,000 visitors per year and easily susceptible to damage.
-Therefore the rules are quite strict to keep the lake in its beautiful condition.
+This area is very popular and easily susceptible to damage.
+Therefore, the rules are quite strict to keep the lake in its beautiful condition.

 In addition, there are no facilities a the top and the area is very small – so use the bathrooms at the bottom before you start hiking.

 Although the hike is not technical, it is surprisingly steep.

 You climb about 1,000 feet in elevation in about 1.2 miles.

 There are no facilities so you must fill your backpack with water and snacks!
 Even seasoned hikers like us, need to stop and catch our breath.
 Plus, yummy snacks work wonders to keep the kids motivated.